-The Certificate of Citizenship will show the date the child takes the Oath of Allegiance as the date of naturalization.
-If the oath was waived, then the date of naturalization will be the date USCIS adjudicated the Form N-600K.
+The Certificate of Citizenship will show the date the child takes the Oath of Allegiance as the date of citizenship.
+If the oath was waived, then the date of citizenship will be the date USCIS adjudicated the Form N-600K.

 Children of Military Service Members and U.S. Government Employees

-- Is accompanying and residing with their parent abroad on official orders, and
+- Is accompanying and residing with their parent outside of the United States on official orders, and

 - Qualifies for naturalization under section 322 of the Immigration and Nationality Act (INA).

-- Additionally, a U.S. citizen parent who is a member of the military may count any period of time they resided abroad on official orders as physical presence in the United States.
+- Additionally, a U.S. citizen parent who is a member of the military may count any period of time they resided outside of the United States on official orders as physical presence in the United States.

-- Form N-600K, Application for Citizenship and Issuance of Certificate Under Section 322, if the child is residing abroad.
+- A U.S. citizen military member or government employee who is temporarily stationed outside of the United States may file Form N-600K, Application for Citizenship and Issuance of Certificate Under Section 322, to apply for citizenship on behalf of an adopted child who is residing outside of the United States.
 The child still must meet all other conditions under section 322 of the INA.

 Children Who Already Have a U.S. Passport